juicedata/juicefs/docs/en/tutorials/juicefs_on_colab.md

 You might also want the Colab instance is in the same zone or close to the region where CloudSQL and GCS are deployed, to make JuiceFS reaching the best performance.
 The tutorial should work for a random hosted Colab instance but you might notice a slow performance due to the latency between the Colab instance and the CloudSQL/GCS regions.
-To start Colab instaces in a specific region, see [instructions for starting a GCE VM on Colab via GCP Marketplace](https://research.google.com/colaboratory/marketplace.html)
+To start Colab instances in a specific region, see [instructions for starting a GCE VM on Colab via GCP Marketplace](https://research.google.com/colaboratory/marketplace.html)
 .